Here are our easy to read UAE Facts for Kids which were researched by kids and edited by us.

 Designers, artisans and builders as well as material were sourced all over the world.
 The marble was sourced in Italy and India, carpets used wool from Iran and New Zealand, the chandeliers were designed in Germany with Swarovski crystals from Austria and using a lighting system from the UK - just to name a few countries who contributed to this fabulous building.

 As in all Muslim countries, the work week in the UAE runs from Sundays to Thursdays and most offices are closed on Fridays.
-In 2020, the Muslims celebrate the holy month of Ramadan from 23 April until 23 May.
+In 2021, the Muslims will celebrate the holy month of Ramadan from 12 April until 12 May.

 In the UAE rice, fish and lamb or chicken meat are considered the main staple food.
 Pork is not permitted for Muslims so it is not commonly found or eaten.